List of United States senators from Idaho

 Below is a chronological listing of the United States senators from Idaho.
-The state was admitted to the Union on July 3, 1890, and its U.S. senators belong to Class 2 and Class 3.
-Idaho's current senators are Republicans Mike Crapo and Jim Risch.
+The state was admitted to the Union on July 3, 1890, and its U.S. senators belong to class 2 and class 3.
+Idaho's current U.S. Senators are Republicans Mike Crapo (serving since 1999) and Jim Risch (serving since 2009).
 William Borah was Idaho's longest-serving senator (1907–1940).
+Idaho is one of fourteen states alongside California, Colorado, Georgia, Hawaii, Louisiana, Maine, Massachusetts, Minnesota, Missouri, Nevada, Pennsylvania, South Dakota and Utah to have a younger senior senator and an older junior senator.